ihmcrobotics/ihmc-ethercat-master/readme.md

 ### Compiling C library and SWIG wrapper

+#### Requirements
+- CMake
+- OpenJDK 8
+- Swig 3.0.8 or higher.

-(A gradle wrapper is provided, optionally you can use your system gradle)
+A gradle wrapper is provided, optionally you can use your system gradle by replacing "./gradlew" with gradle.

 - cd ihmc-ethercat-master